-My buddy gives me this little slip of paper with a barcode and a picture of a syringe on it.
+He gives me this little slip of paper with a barcode and a picture of a syringe on it.
 I scan the barcode with my phone and it sends me to an alley between two abandoned brick warehouses down by the waterfront.
 The location marker is half-way down the trash-strewn corridor, right in front of an unmarked door.
 It’s a simple steel job with a brick of bulletproof glass at eye level, black paint sloughing off it like dead skin.
-I knock my knuckles on it a few times.
-It’s like punching the side of a destroyer: solid, unyielding, bone-cracking steel.
-I look around for a buzzer and see a tiny camera perched above the door, it’s wide-angle eye staring blankly.
-I hear a buzz, then a series of latches flipping and clacking as the door unlocks.
+I rap my knuckles on it a few times.
+It’s like the side of a destroyer: Unyielding, bone-cracking steel.
+I look around for a buzzer and see a tiny camera above the entranceway, its wide-angle eye staring blankly.
+I hear a buzz, followed by a series of latches flipping and clacking as the door unlocks.

 It opens, revealing a cartoon mad scientist with wild frizzy black hair, eyes like a goldfish, and a nose like an ax.
 He’s wrapped in a black rubber apron, purple latex gloves stretched over his hands, goggles perched on his forehead.
-He leans out of the doorway, eyes rolling like greased ball bearings.
-They dart up and down the alley.
+He leans out of the doorway, eyes rolling like greased ball bearings, scanning up and down the alleyw.
 “Get in here,” he says.
 “Last time a guy hung around for an invitation some thugs smashed his skull in.
 Not much I can do for that.”

 I feel my eyebrows scrunching into a scowl, not knowing exactly how to respond.
-“I, um, my friend said you can give me mild telekinesis, to help out with my work at the chip fab?”
+“I, um, my friend said you can give me mild telekinesis, to help out with my work at the MINCHIP fab plant?”

 He ignores me and charges ahead.
 “Indestructible, that’s it.
 You’ve got that look.
 Been hurt before, yeah . . .
-Maybe not.
-Maybe you want to read minds.
+You want to read minds.
 Is that it?”
-He adjusts the goggles on his forehead, pulls a cigarette out of an apron pocket and fumbles with a lighter, purple gloves squeaking on its plastic case.
-One of his eyebrows darts up into his hairline.
-“For your work at the chip fab?
+He adjusts the goggles on his forehead, plucks a cigarette out of an apron pocket and fumbles with a lighter, purple gloves squeaking on its plastic case.
+One of his eyebrows darts up into his hairline as his mind finally catches up to my words.
+“The chip fab?
 Setting your sights high, huh kid?”
 He gets the cigarette lit, blows smoke at the ceiling.

-He seems disappointed.
+He seems disappointed in me.
 “Sure, you’re the boss.
-You say you wanna use your mind to work harder and faster for the man, who am I to judge?”
+If you want to push silicon atoms around with your head, who am I to judge?”
 He takes the cash and starts counting.

 I look around the room.
-There are autographed pictures taped to the cinder-block walls.
+There are autographed pictures taped to the cinderblock walls.
 Theresa Savage, mind-reading journalist, Guy Rupert, laser-eyed dermatologist to the stars, Franklin Dupont, water-breathing oceanographer.
 These are a few of the supers still left out in the wild, celebrities too precious to lock up.
-“Did… did you make them?”
+“Did you make them?”
 I ask, pointing to Savage.

 “Naw, I just collect autographs.”

-For a second I consider darting out the steel door, then I remember that it’s latched shut, and if I get caught leaving this place I’ll get arrested anyway.
-And fired.
-And I won’t have any powers.
+For a second I consider darting back through the door, but then I remember it’s latched shut and I’ll get arrested if the cops catch me leaving.
+And I won’t have any telekinesis.

 He pockets the money and strides across the small room to another door.
 “C’mon,” he says.
 He flings it open and sails through like a lit firecracker, smoke ribboning off his cigarette into the stagnant air.
 I take a deep breath and follow, my heart beating a conga rhythm in my chest.

-Then I look around the room, desperate for a distraction.
-I spy a tangle of glass tubes, wires and burners gurgles to itself on a workbench.
-“Is that where you make it?”
+I look around the room, desperate for a distraction.
+I spy a tangle of glass tubes, wires and burners gurgling to itself on a workbench.
+“Is that where you make the serum?”

 “Some of it, yeah.
-Most of it I make over there.”
-He points to a pile of equipment on low counter along one wall.
-Some of it I recognize, a centrifuge, a microscope, a coffee maker.
-Most of it is foreign, a robot arm equipped with a long needle, an aluminum tube coiled around a glass tank—lots of white plastic and green glowing LCD displays.
+Most I make over there.”
+He points to a pile of contraptions on low counter along one wall.
+Some of the equipment I recognize; a centrifuge, a microscope, and a coffee maker.
+Most is foreign; a robot arm equipped with a long needle, an aluminum tube coiled around a glass tank—lots of white plastic and green glowing LCD displays.

 “Right this way.”
 He leads me through the junk to an old dentist’s chair with leather arm straps and a perm helmet.
 It’s surrounded by computer monitors and IV stands.
 He points at the chair.
 “Sit,” he says.

-“In… that?”
-The words dribble out of my mouth and involuntarily push my hands into the pockets of my jeans.
+“In that?”
+The words dribble out of my mouth and I involuntarily push my hands into the pockets of my jeans.

 “Yep, just sit there and I’ll take care of the rest.”